debjulie/git-github/README.md

 # git-github
-i want to master in git
+i want to master in git by knowing everything in git